Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Spawners

 The **spawner** is the simplest data spatial programming construct in Jac and a keystone concept to introduce in the language.
 Spawners encapsulates Jac's innovative perspective on the treatment of data.
-Unlike conventional functions, which receive data through parameters, conceptually, a spawner ventures to the data in some location, operating on it there.
+Unlike conventional functions, which receive data through parameters, conceptually, a spawner leaps to the data in some location, operating on it there, and then returning a value.
 In this sense, a spawner is dispatched to the data it needs, leaping from one location to another in a spatial view of data.

 One of the fundamental aspects of a spawner is its reliance on the `here` reference. `here` allows a spawner to interact with the data present at the "location" it was spawned.
 As mentioned in the Blue Pill section `here` is analogously to the `self` keyword in the context of a class in python, and in this context, it allows the spawner to access and manipulate the data it resides on.